Lzmog/vagrant/README.md

   2. ./VBoxManage modifyhd "clone-disk1.vdi" --resize size_of_mb
   3. ./VBoxManage storageattach www_64GUI_default_1539192605655_60052 --storagectl "SATA" --port 0 --device 0 --type hdd --medium "C:\Users\52829\.VirtualBox\www_64GUI_default_1539192605655_60052\clone-disk1.vdi"

+If you have some issues with installing osi-8 please do step by step from osi installation .

 I hope i helped you! :)